Symmetry & Critical Points for Symmetric Tensor Decomposition Problems: Main results

 or, rather, in a more general form replacing second-order descent directions, counted by $\mathrm{Index}(\cdot)$, with ones corresponding to second- \emph{or} higher-order derivatives.
-For example, third-order descent directions are shown to exist (for $\fC_5$) in \pref{sec:cc}.
 The above phenomenon (indeed, its quantitative version (\ref{num:conj})) also occurs for the cubic-Gaussian norm (\pref{table:normal_sdTsdevs} below) and for two-layer ReLU networks \cite{ArjevaniField2021} (cf. \cite[Remark 2]{ArjevaniField2022annihilation} on the {expected }initial value growing linearly with $d$ under Xavier initialization).
-It is therefore natural to conjecture that the above, or a {qualitatively} similar, relation between the critical value and the index applies more broadly to non-convex functions exhibiting symmetry breaking phenomena of the nature considered in this work.
+It is therefore natural to conjecture that the above, or a {qualitatively} similar, relation between the function value at critical points and the index applies more broadly to non-convex functions exhibiting symmetry breaking phenomena of the nature considered in this work.